Learn how to devein shrimp in two easy ways. For step-by-step instructions, we also included a video tutorial to show you the process.

 Now you might be wondering why I use potato starch (katakuriko 片栗粉, or corn starch) to clean shrimp after removing the shrimp shell.

 Sometimes rinsing the shrimp under cold running water is not enough to completely clean shrimp.
-In Japanese cooking, we usually clean shrimp with potato starch by rubbing together.
+In Japanese cooking, we usually clean shrimp with potato starch by rubbing them together.
 The potato starch absorbs the smell and dirty particles from shrimp very well.
 You will see how dirty the starch becomes when you’re rinsing the shrimp.

 Check the difference between one rinsed with potato starch and one without.
 You’ll be surprised!
 Hope you give it a try for your next shrimp recipe!

 - Pull off the head if it is still attached.
 Peel off the outer shell.
 It's easier to peel from the 3rd segment from the head.
-In this recipe, I'll keep the last segment of shell and the tail tip on (which is how we make shrimp tempura).
+In this recipe, I'll keep the last segment of the shell and the tail tip on (which is how we make shrimp tempura).

 - Sprinkle some potato/corn starch and coat the shrimp.
 Potato/corn starch will absorb the smell and dirt from the shrimp.
 Rinse the shrimp under running water.